ki3n98/VeriFace/docs/userguide.md

 Beyond entry management, VeriFace provides administrators with powerful attendance analytics — enabling them to track participation trends, measure engagement, and generate reports instantly.
 Its modular design makes it easy to integrate with existing infrastructure, whether in educational, corporate, or event management systems.

-Attendees check in via facial recognition or QR code; organizers track attendance in real time through the dashboard.
+Attendees check in via facial recognition through their browser webcam; organizers track attendance in real time through the dashboard.

 ---